Ohio Educators with Military Connections

 - Download the Department of Veterans Affairs Application for Reimbursement of Licensing or Certification Test Fees (VBA-22-0803-A).

 - To complete the form, applicants will need the list of Ohio Assessments for Educators and related fees that are approved for reimbursement using veteran’s benefits.
 Access this information by following the steps below on the WEAMS Licenses/Certifications Search page:

 - Enter “OAE” into the L&C Name field.

 - Select “Both” as the LAC category type.

 - Select the State initials “MA” for Massachusetts (location of the OAE testing contractor) and click on the “Ohio Assessments for Educators (OAE)” prompt under the Description column.
-You should see a list of licensure exams.
-Select the exam that you will take and the associated cost.
+There will be a list of licensure exams.
+Select the exam to be taken and the associated cost.
 Complete and submit the reimbursement form.

-- For additional information about reimbursement programs, please contact your local veteran's benefits office.
+- Applicants needing additional information about reimbursement programs should contact their local veteran's benefits office.